 - Anything not explicitly mentioned in Included section

 Points to note

 The tour is accompanied by an expert, licensed guide who is fluent in English.
-Transport is by air-conditioned coach, accommodation is at specially-selected, European standard high-class city and country hotels, whilst the price also includes daily breakfast, ten lunches and eight dinners (including the welcome and farewell dinners), Greek airport transfers, bottled mineral water daily, museum and archaeological site entrance fees and hotel porter and restaurant gratuities.
+Transport is by air-conditioned coach, accommodation is at specially-selected, European standard city and country hotels, whilst the price also includes daily breakfast, nine main meals, bottled mineral water daily, museum and archaeological site entrance fees and restaurant gratuities.
 The price is on a double-room sharing basis.
 Free WiFi is available in all coach trips and also during the visits to the sites.